Stub Runner has the functionality to run the published stubs in memory. It can integrate with the following frameworks out of the box

 It’s enough to have both Spring Cloud Stream and Spring Cloud Contract Stub Runner on classpath.

-Remember to annotate your test class with @AutoConfigureStubRunner
+Remember to annotate your test class with @AutoConfigureStubRunner.

-If you need to disable this functionality just pass stubrunner.stream.enabled=false
+If you need to disable this functionality just pass stubrunner.stream.enabled=false property.

 Let us assume that we have the following Maven repository with a deployed stubs for the